MAN95-dev/The-Bookshelf/TESTING.md

 #### Log out

-- Click Logout in the navbar to eensure that the user is logged out and redirected to the log in page with the following message displayed "You have been logged out".
+- Click Logout in the navbar to ensure that the user is logged out and redirected to the log in page with the following message displayed "You have been logged out".

 ### Testing undertaken on tablet and phone devices